Traditional Arts Apprenticeship 2025 - 2026

 The Montana Arts Council (MAC) is the agency of state government established to develop the creative potential of all Montanans, advance education, spur economic vibrancy, and revitalize communities through involvement in the arts.
 The Montana Arts Council is governed by 15 individuals appointed by the Governor.
 It is funded by the state and federal government.

 MAC is committed to preserving and encouraging the folk and traditional arts of Montana.
 Folk and traditional arts embody unique skills and artistic expressions, developed over time by diverse communities within our state.
-Rooted in and shaped by the community, these traditions thrive within ethnic groups of those sharing a common region or occupation.
-In Montana, our cultural tapestry includes Native beading, cowboy poetry, leather work, Metis fiddling, metal work, musical instrument- making, and many more.
+Rooted in and shaped by the community, these traditions thrive within ethnic groups or those sharing a common region or occupation.
+In Montana, our cultural tapestry includes Native beading, cowboy poetry, leather work, Metis fiddling, metal work, musical instrument-making, and many more.

-The skills, techniques, and stories of folk and traditional artforms are passed down person to person.
+The skills, techniques, and stories of folk and traditional artforms are passed down person to person, instead of in a formal education setting.
 A mentor/apprentice relationship in a community setting is among the most effective ways to support the vitality of Montana's traditional arts.
 MAC's Folk and Traditional Arts Apprenticeship program aims to play a crucial role in both preserving and evolving cherished traditions by facilitating a direct and immersive transfer of skills from mentor artists to passionate and committed learners.

 To better understand if your art form and your intended project fits this program, consider our definitions below: